-- SIP password: The password of your subscriber to authenticate on the SIP proxy.
-It must be at least 6 characters long. - administrative: If you have multiple subscribers in one account and set this option for one of them, this subscriber can administrate other subscribers via the Customer Self Care Interface.
+- SIP Username: The user part of the SIP URI for your subscriber. - SIP Domain: The domain part of the SIP URI for your subscriber. - SIP Password: The password of your subscriber to authenticate on the SIP proxy.
+It must be at least 6 characters long. - Status: You can lock a subscriber here, but for creating one, you will most certainly want to use active. - External ID: You can provision an arbitrary string here (e.g. an ID of a 3rd party provisioning/billing system). - Administrative: If you have multiple subscribers in one account and set this option for one of them, this subscriber can administrate other subscribers via the Customer Self Care Interface.